 The ACLU believes that prisons and jails may also violate the constitutional rights of transgender prisoners under the Equal Protection Clause of the Fourteenth Amendment if prison officials deny transgender individuals services or benefits because of their transgender status, when those services and benefits are provided to other prisoners.

-Furthermore, the Prison Rape Elimination Act (PREA), a federal law that aims to combat sexual assault and harassment in prisons, jails, police lockups, community confinement, and juvenile facilities, provides additional support for the protection of transgender inmates.
-In 2012, the U.S. Department of Justice (DOJ) issued regulations for implementing PREA across the country.
+Furthermore, the Prison Rape Elimination Act (PREA), a federal law that aims to combat sexual assault and harassment in prisons and jails, provides additional support for the protection of transgender inmates.
+In 2012, the U.S. Department of Justice (DOJ) issued final regulations for implementing PREA across the country.

-As a result, state DOC rules now require prisons and jails in Washington to conduct an initial screening of all prisoners within 72 hours of intake to assess their risk for sexual victimization and abuse, as well as a follow-up assessment within 30 days of arrival.
+As a result, state DOC rules now require prisons and jails in Washington to conduct an initial screening of all prisoners within 72 hours of intake to assess their risk for sexual victimization and abuse, as well as a follow up assessment within 30 days of arrival.
 These assessments must take into account whether the prisoner is or is perceived to be LGBT or gender nonconforming.

 King County’s jail policies establish additional protections for transgender individuals beyond those adopted by the state.
 Under King County’s anti-harassment and discrimination policy, correctional staff are prohibited from making derogatory or hurtful comments about transgender or gender non-conforming individuals, talking about or ridiculing transgender or gender non-conforming individuals to the larger inmate population, and asking inmates personal questions about their gender identity or expression.
 Further, staff must allow transgender inmates to access gender-congruent commissary items, such as bras for transgender women and shirts large enough to fit loosely over the chest area for transgender men.
 King County’s policies also require housing arrangements for transgender inmates to be based on the individual’s safety and security needs and be the least restrictive option.
 The county also provides for separate shower accommodations upon request and PREA training for staff.

-The state’s DOC’s regulations establish specific protocols for housing incarcerated transgender, intersex, and gender non-conforming inmates.
+The state’s DOC’s regulations establish specific protocols for housing incarcerated transgender, intersex, and gender nonconforming offenders.
 According to these regulations, housing assignments for transgender and intersex individuals must take into account the individual’s initial risk assessment, potential and identified risks of each housing option, the individual’s own view of personal safety within each housing option, and the extent to which the individual physically resembles the gender with which they identify.
-Housing determinations for transgender, intersex, and gender non-conforming individuals will be reviewed every six months to assess any threats to the individual’s safety.
+Housing determinations for transgender, intersex, and gender nonconforming individuals will be reviewed every six months to assess any threats to the individual’s safety.

 The county’s housing policy explicitly states that an inmate’s own views with respect to personal safety must be given serious consideration in this process.
 Housing assignments must be reviewed at least every six months, and must be reviewed earlier if an inmate expresses fear about threats to their safety.
 Like the DOC policy, King County’s policy prohibits housing transgender and gender non-conforming inmates in isolation or segregation solely because of their gender identity or expression.
 Decisions to place an inmate in administrative segregation must be based on objective criteria without regard to gender identity, such as an inmate’s propensity for violence, history of victimizing others, or severe mental or physical illness; furthermore, the county’s policy specifically states that the status of being transgender cannot be considered a mental or physical illness for these purposes.
 Transgender and gender non-conforming individuals placed in protective custody must have access to the same programs afforded to general population inmates of the same security level.

 Yes.
-Washington’s DOC regulations state that jail staff may not search or physically examine a transgender or intersex inmates for the sole purpose of determining the individual’s genital status.
+Washington’s DOC regulations explicitly state that jail staff may not search or physically examine a transgender or intersex inmate for the sole purpose of determining the individual’s genital status.
 To further protect transgender individuals from invasive and discriminatory searches, the regulations provide that determinations about an individual’s genital status may be made by a health care provider based on conversations with the individual or through a review of medical records.
-Prison and jails may determine genital status through physical examination only when the examination is part of a broader medical examination necessary for some other purpose and is conducted in private by a health care practitioner.
+Prison and jails may only determine genital status through physical examination when the examination is part of a broader medical examination necessary for some other purpose and is conducted in private by a health care practitioner.

 Similarly, King County’s policies prohibit correctional staff from searching or physically examining transgender or intersex individuals for the sole purpose of determining genital status.
-These policies further require that strip searches of transgender and gender non-conforming inmates be authorized by the duty Sergeant or a higher authority before proceeding.
-The authorizing staff must consider the inmate’s preference to be searched by an officer of a particular gender. .
+These policies further require that strip searches of transgender and gender non-conforming inmates be authorized by the duty Sergeant or higher authority before proceeding, and the reason for the strip search must be documented.
+The strip search shall be conducted by two officers who are of the “same physical sex” –“physical sex” is not defined – as the inmate.
+The policy does not consider the inmate’s preference to be searched by an officer of a particular gender. .

 Although the ACLU thinks the answer should be yes, there is no definitive answer yet.
 Under the Eighth Amendment of the U.S. Constitution, prisons and jails must provide adequate health care for prisoners’ serious medical needs.
 Prison officials violate a prisoner’s constitutional right to care when they cause significant injury, inflict unnecessary and excessive pain, or create a substantial risk of future harm through the denial of medical treatment or through the provision of treatment so inadequate that it amounts to no care at all.
 This means that decisions about treatment for transgender prisoners must be based on individualized medical considerations, not financial, political, or other reasons, and should be consistent with generally accepted medical standards of care.
 A growing number of courts across the country have concluded that gender dysphoria constitutes a serious medical need under the Eighth Amendment.
 However, the Constitution does not guarantee a prisoner’s choice of medical treatment for any condition, and judgment is often in the hands of prison medical staff.
 As a result, transition-related care remains inaccessible to many transgender people in prison who struggle to obtain a diagnosis or authorization for specific treatment from facility providers.

 In other words, correctional officials may not automatically deny a transgender person’s requests for hormones on the grounds that gender dysphoria cannot qualify as a medical need.
 Such blanket rules against transition-related care are unconstitutional because they are not based on individualized medical evaluations.

-At the very least, hormone therapy should be terminated only gradually in accordance with medical judgment, not peremptorily cut off.
+At the very least, hormone therapy should only be terminated gradually in accordance with medical judgment, not peremptorily cut off.
 In 2011, the U.S. Bureau of Prisons (BOP) ended its discriminatory “freeze-frame” policy, which “froze” treatment for any person diagnosed with gender dysphoria at the level of treatment that was provided to them at the time they entered prison.

-Washington State’s current health policy for inmates, which went into effect in December 2014, states that transition-related treatment qualifies as medically necessary care in certain circumstances.
+Washington State’s current health policy for inmates, which went into effect in August 2017, states that transition-related treatment qualifies as medically necessary care in certain circumstances.
 Once a medical diagnosis is made, transgender individuals may access transition-related services, such as hormones, pursuant to DOC health care protocol.
 Transition-related surgical procedures, however, are explicitly excluded from coverage.